Dishant-dyavarchetti/Portfolio-web/README.md

 ## 🚀 Deployment

-This site is built to be easily deployed to platforms like Vercel, Netlify, or GitHub Pages.
+This site is deployed on Netlify and can be accessed at [https://dishant-portfolio-web.netlify.app/](https://dishant-portfolio-web.netlify.app/).

 ## 📞 Contact